alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-25-day-45-ps1-props-for-ludum-dare.md

 type: "post"
 ---

-I’m taking part on the 48th Ludum Dare Game Jam and I’m making a PS1 stylized 3D Game.
+I'm taking part on the 48th Ludum Dare Game Jam and I'm making a PS1 stylized 3D Game.
 Today I did most of the props.

 ## Process